We share this story in the service of others.

 We believe this is a human rights issue

-In 2009 I formally became a brand ambassador for Opportunity International-Australia, a microfinance charity working with the extremely poor in the developing work, without regard to gender, sexuality, race, religion or status.
+In 2009 I became a brand ambassador for Opportunity International-Australia, a microfinance charity working with the extremely poor in the developing work, without regard to gender, sexuality, race, religion or status.

 - unUsual Risks Insured Australia opened it's speciality doors for business 1st December 2013

-- in September 2014 we were proud finalists in the Honour Awards and won the Outstanding Financial Product Award for KPI Sydney
+- In September 2014 we were proud finalists in the Honour Awards and won the Outstanding Financial Product Award for KPI Sydney